 Find out more about the organizations Amazon Goes Gold is partnering with this year, and how you can get involved.

-ACCO continues its 50-year legacy of leadership in the childhood cancer community, including advocacy efforts through the Why Not Kids initiative.
-Based on successful campaigns in Kentucky, Why Not Kids works with legislators to transform policy at the state level in order to overcome the national disparity between adult and childhood cancer research funding.
-Since its inception, ACCO has helped support more than half a million families and is determined to make childhood cancer a state, national, and international child health priority.
+ACCO continues its 51-year legacy of leadership in the childhood cancer community, including advocacy efforts through their “What About KIDS?” program.
+Built upon their successful advocacy initiative in Kentucky, “What About KIDS?” works with legislators to transform policy at the state level to overcome the national disparity between adult and childhood cancer research funding.

 The COG has nearly 100 active clinical trials open at any given time; these trials include front-line treatment for many types of childhood cancers, studies aimed at determining the underlying biology of these diseases, and trials involving new and emerging treatments, supportive care, and survivorship.
 Today, more than 90 percent of the 14,000 children and adolescents diagnosed with cancer each year in the United States are cared for at COG member institutions.
 The COG’s research has turned childhood cancer from a virtually incurable disease 50 years ago to one with a combined five-year survival rate of 80 percent today.
 The group’s goal is to cure all children and adolescents with cancer, reduce the short and long-term complications of cancer treatments, and determine the causes to find ways to prevent childhood cancer.